openmultiplayer/web/docs/scripting/functions/PutPlayerInVehicle.md

 - [RemovePlayerFromVehicle](RemovePlayerFromVehicle): Throw a player out of their vehicle.
 - [GetPlayerVehicleID](GetPlayerVehicleID): Get the ID of the vehicle the player is in.
 - [GetPlayerVehicleSeat](GetPlayerVehicleSeat): Check what seat a player is in.
+- [GetVehicleSeats](GetVehicleSeats): Gets the number of seats in the vehicle.

 ## Related Callbacks